Zenlytic/zenlytic-docs/docs/4_data_modeling/91_dimension.md

 `tiers`: For dimensions of type `tier`, specify the breakpoints for the various tiers.
 For example you might have a dimension `age` which you want to break into tiers, using `[0, 20, 30, 40, 50]` would partition the `age` dimension into groups depending in which range the age fell into between the buckets `[0,20)`, `[20,30)`, `[30,40)`, `[40,50)`, `50+`.

+`link`: You can specify a link on a dimension with the option to impute the value of the cell clicked on in the link as a follow up question in Zenlytic.
+For example, with the link `https://myshopify.com/myfakestore/orders/{{value}}` on the order_id dimension, when a user asks a follow up question by clicking on the order id, they'll have an option to drill into the above link where the order id they clicked on replaces `{{value}}` in the url (i.e. `https://myshopify.com/myfakestore/orders/112335499`).

 `extra`: The extra property is like dbt `meta` property, and you can put whatever additional properties you want in here.
 For example, under this property you could add a property like this `maintainer: "jane doe"`